-If you provide respiratory protective equipment (RPE) then it is essential you have documented results of your employees face fit test for your organisation to remain legally compliant by fulfilling the requirements laid out in the Health & Safety Executives (HSE) guidance note HSE 282/28 and HSE53.
+If you provide respiratory protective equipment (RPE) it is essential you have documented results of your employees’ face fit test for your organisation to remain legally compliant, fulfilling the requirements laid out in the Health & Safety Executive’s (HSE) guidance notes HSE 282/28 / HSE53.

 This course aims to provide candidates with the skills to conduct practical testing of disposable and half mask RPE.
 Thus enabling employers to help demonstrate compliance with legislation and guidance contained within HSE282/28 and HSE 53.